compliance-365/website/content/case-studies/gov-qld-is18.md

 Existing work was underway in silos:
 - ISO 27001 policies and risk register drafts
-- Some Essential Eight hardening in Microsoft 365
+- Some Essential Eight hardening in existing tools
-- No single report linking governance (ISO) and technical controls (E8) to IS18 requirements
+- No single report linking governance (ISO 27001) and technical controls (Essential Eight) to IS18 requirements

 The risks were significant:
 - Delayed funding or executive approval due to lack of a unified assurance picture